 Much of the media, however — from America to Japan — has yet to catch up.

-Posted by Yanira Farray on Sep 8 2010, With 0 Reads, Filed under WarZone.
+Posted by Yanira Farray on September 8, 2010, With 0 Reads, Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.